FtF version (requires purchase of original to work): RSS 2019 FtF Version (284 downloads)

 - Cosmetic setup default change to show the window visor (for videos/streaming).

-- Tyre wear increased to bring 2 stop strategy back into play.
+- Tyre wear increased to bring 2 (and even 3) stop strategy back into play.

 - Rear drag curve altered slightly to bring “middle values” more into play, rather than running full aero everywhere.